 Once you’ve practised, this is a really fun technique and the secret to getting it right each time is simply to think about the order in which you’ll need to add your fabric pieces.

-Getting to grips with Foundation Paper Piecing
+New to Foundation Paper Piecing?

+This is a tutorial for people who already know how to FPP and want to use this method to sew quilt blocks with several different sections.
 If you’ve never tried FPP before, it can take a little more time to get your head around than other piecing techniques, but it’s often the best choice for sewing intricate blocks, or those with tricky Y-seams.
 FPP creates accurate piecing and the sharpest of points, and it’s really easy once you know how.

-Let’s get started: plan your units
+Let's get started: Plan your units

 Some quilt block patterns can be foundation pieced all in one go.
 This means you can start with one piece of fabric at a section on one side, or in the centre, and then add pieces in sequence to cover the whole foundation block in one go.
 Other blocks are more intricate and need to be broken down into units.